 Watermelon performs best when grown on 8-10" tall mounds of soil to ideally accommodate long, heavy trailing vines.
 Plants are heavy feeders, benefiting from a nitrogen-rich fertilizer every 2-3 weeks until fruiting, then reduce nitrogen in the fertilizer.
 Watermelon fruits are about 90 percent water and plants require heavy routine summertime watering to produce 20-30 lb melons.
 Smaller dwarfed types may be trellised for tighter grow spaces.

 Crimson Sweet Watermelon seeds grow into vine-spreading tender annuals that crave the heat.
 Crimson Watermelon is a refreshing treat that's easy for any gardener to grow.

-Growing Crimson Sweet Watermelon Garden Seeds
+Crimson Sweet Watermelon in the Vegetable Garden